MCL Tear Rehab in St. Charles, MO

 Pre- and Post-Surgical Rehabilitation

-Pre/post surgical rehabilitation plays a vital role in pre- and post-surgery recovery.
+Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
 At Axes Physical Therapy in St. Charles, MO, we offer personalized rehabilitation programs designed to prepare your knee for surgery by improving strength and flexibility.
 Post-surgery, our St. Charles, MO physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
-This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.
+This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.

 St. Charles, MO Physical Therapy for MCL Tears